 Creating New Versions of Your Proof Project

 After reviewing comments from your team it’s likely that you will make some edits to your draft email.
 Once they are made you’ll want to push the changes from the Builder tab, email or paste HTML to create the new version:

-- From your Proof project, click on “Upload new version”
+- From your Proof project, click on “New Version”

 - In a few seconds, your Proof project will be updated with the new draft email.

-Note: When emailing in a new draft, the destination email address displayed is not exactly the same as the static address used when you want to start a new Proof project.
-The one displayed here includes a unique identifier to ensure that the new draft gets attached to the correct Proof project.
+Note: When emailing in a new draft email version, the destination email address displayed is not exactly the same as the static address used when you want to start a new email in Litmus.
+The one displayed here includes a unique identifier to ensure that the new draft gets attached to the correct Litmus email.
 Always copy the email address every time from this screen.

 View and manage multiple versions of email campaigns for a complete system of record.
 Once you have multiple versions of a draft email in your Proof project, it may be useful to be able to browse back through old versions.
 To access this functionality, switch to the “Versions” tab in the right-hand sidebar of your Proof project and you will see a list of all versions that have been uploaded.